What Is WordPress SEO?

 Feature authoritative people and brands in your content

-This is the method that Richard started with.
+This is the method that Paul started with.
 If you mention people and brands in your content, they’re much more likely to want to show it off.

 It benefits both them and you if they tell their site visitors and followers that they’ve been featured in your content.
 It makes them look authoritative because you value their opinion enough to quote them.